wyndavies/Sieve-of-Eratosthenes/README.md

 I wanted to experiment with multi-threading and inter-thread communication in Java, so I implemented the Sieve of Eratosthenes.
 This is a process for finding Prime Numbers that lends itself well to multi-threading.

-This is an implementation of the sieve of Eratosthenes.
-He worked out the first reliable way of finding prime numbers.
-It also lends itself well to multi-threading.
+Eratosthenes worked out the first reliable way of finding prime numbers.
 We pick a maximum number and then use sifters to find all the prime numbers from 2 to max.
 First we take the smallest number in the list - 2 - and use this as the first sifter.
 We remove all numbers that can be evenly divided by 2 from the list.
 The smallest number left is a prime